Skip to main content

-Larry E. Reaves, MD is a plastic and reconstructive surgeon at Cook Children's Medical Center in Fort Worth, Texas.
+Larry E. Reaves, MD is vice-chair of the Council on Ethical and Judicial Affairs (CEJA).
+Dr. Reaves is a plastic and reconstructive surgeon at Cook Children's Medical Center in Fort Worth, Texas.
 Prior to joining CEJA, Dr Reaves served as a delegate representing the Texas Medical Association in the AMA House of Delegates.

 Michael G. Knight, MD, MHSP is an assistant professor of medicine at The George Washington University School of Medicine and Health Sciences.
 Dr Knight is the associate chief quality and population health officer, head of healthcare delivery transformation, and medical director of community primary care at The George Washington Medical Faculty Associates where he directs the development, implementation, and maintenance of quality and patient safety initiatives and the utilization of ethical standards to guide clinician performance at the individual and organizational level.